Chris is a Republican / conservative activist.

-Chris has served on the Board of the Federalist Society, Chicago Lawyers Chapter, for 20 years.
-He is the sole non-lawyer on the board.
+Chris served on the Board of the Federalist Society, Chicago Lawyers Chapter, for 20 years.
+He was the sole non-lawyer on the board.
 Chris chairs the Federalist Tavern Debates from time to time.

 He is currently the Republican Committeeman for Chicago’s 43rd Ward.
 On March 20, 2012, he won re-election with 70% of the vote.

 He is the Vice Chairman of the Chicago Republican Party.
 He serves as spokesman and media contact, where he has secured more earned media than the Party has received in a generation.
 Major media hits include the Chicago GOP Chik-fil-A complaint, forcing Rahm Emanuel to come home to deal with the teacher's strike, and the Chicago GOP initiative to recruit candidates across the city.
 His earned media and social media efforts brought in 150 applications from potential candidates.

 He has also been active in fundraising for the organization.
 He has personally raised a significant portion of funds received by the Chicago GOP over the last two years.